gardenlinux/glvd-contrib/glvd-contrib-guilde-draft.md

 Run `curl http://localhost:8080/actuator/health` again and observe the log of your backend instance.
 It should say something like `Initializing Servlet 'dispatcherServlet'`.

+Congratulations, you compiled the GLVD backend on your own, and are running it on your machine.
+You can now make changes to the source code, stop, rebuild and restart your instance and see if it does what you expect.

+### Run automated tests locally

+todo: this setup is not ideal, testcontainers and podman are not friends, needs rework